sematext/docs/docs/guide/logs-guide.md

 ## Logs Search and Report Menu

 Logs Search and Report Menu is where the true power of Sematext APM platform and the whole stack observability comes to life.
-Events and logs are integrated in a single monitoring reports pane, and used to search server logs, events, alerts, anomalies, and more.
+Events, Alerts, and Logs are integrated in a single monitoring reports pane, and used to search server logs, events, alerts, anomalies, and more.

+Our [logging management platform](https://sematext.com/logsene/) provides ability to create your own queries through its [Elasticsearch API](https://sematext.com/docs/logs/search-through-the-elasticsearch-api/) as well as rich, yet simple query syntax very much like the [query syntax](https://sematext.com/docs/logs/search-syntax/) used by Google.
+Search and analyze your IT enterprise logs using Sematext advanced analytics tools, identify and compare patterns and anomalies, and monitor your whole IT infrastructure through a single pane of glass.

+You can also create and integrate [alerts](https://sematext.com/docs/alerts/) with commonly used collaboration and messaging software such as [Hipchat](https://sematext.com/docs/integration/alerts-hipchat-integration/), [Slack](https://sematext.com/docs/integration/alerts-slack-integration/), [Big Panda](https://sematext.com/docs/integration/alerts-bigpanda-integration/), [PagerDuty](https://sematext.com/docs/integration/alerts-pagerduty-integration/), [VictorOps](https://sematext.com/docs/integration/alerts-victorops-integration/), [OpsGenie](https://sematext.com/docs/integration/alerts-opsgenie-integration/) or simply by using your email address(es).
+Use these services to continuously monitor large volume of data and logs, and ensure that you are alerted in time.

 Image below shows the report menu in detail followed by explanation on how to use these features.
 Search logs in a single unified view and add additional components to your metrics reports, share reports, and more.